-Nathan Stark returns to OSJ in the 2017-18 season, appearing as the King in the North American premiere of Alma Deutscher’s Cinderella.
-Mr. Stark most recently was seen as General Audebert in OSJ’s West Coast premiere of Puts and Campbell’s Silent Night.
-He made his company debut as Mustafa (Rossini’s The Italian Girl in Algiers) in the company’s 2014-15 season.
+Nathan Stark returns to OSJ in the 2019-20 season, appearing as Frank in Strauss’s Die Fledermaus.
+Mr. Stark was seen last season as Pasha Selim in OSJ’s production of Mozart’s The Abduction from the Seraglio, the King in the North American premiere of Alma Deutscher’s Cinderella in the 2017-18 season, and as General Audebert in OSJ’s West Coast premiere of Puts and Campbell’s Silent Night in 2016-17.
+He made his OSJ debut as Mustafa (Rossini’s The Italian Girl in Algiers) in the company’s 2014-15 season.

 Other recent engagements include his debut on the Metropolitan Opera stage as the One-Armed Man in Strauss’ Die Frau ohne Schatten; First Nazarene in Strauss’ Salome with the Boston Symphony Orchestra; the world premieres of Myers’ Buried Alive and Soluri’s Embedded with Fargo-Moorhead Opera’s Poe Project; his return to Madison Opera as Sulpice in Donizetti’s La fille du regiment; bass soloist with Dayton Philharmonic Orchestra in Beethoven’s Symphony No. 9; featured soloist with the Madison Symphony Orchestra in A Madison Symphony Christmas; Zuniga in Bizet’s Carmen and Sylvano in Cavalli’s La Calisto, both with Cincinnati Opera; and bass soloist in Verdi’s Requiem with the Defiant Requiem Foundation at Strathmore and at the University of New Mexico, under Murry Sidlin.